-Currently, when you create a Cloud Carbon Footprint app using the create-app package, there is only one package dependency which is
+Currently, when you create a Cloud Carbon Footprint app using the create-app package, there are a couple package dependencies which are

-The command to used to bump the core package dependency to the latest version is:
+The command used to bump the package dependencies to the latest version is:

-Please note that depending on the current version of the core package, the update command may only update it to the next highest minor version as referenced here.
-Beware that once the core package is
+Please note that depending on the current version of the app or common package, the update command may only update it to the next highest minor version as referenced here.
+Beware that once the app or common package is

 @cloud-carbon-footprint/create-app command will create the initial base structure of your Cloud Carbon Footprint installation from a template.
 The source of this template in the Cloud Carbon Footprint repository is updated periodically, but when you use the create-app command, your local app and packages won't automatically get these template updates.